 But, as is often the case with trials and tribulation, this incredibly hard period proved to be a godsend for the company.
 Because of the market they made two major decisions:

 - They would stop focusing on retail and start focusing entirely on being the best fiberglass pool builders in the world.

 - They realized the internet would be the key in saving the business.
 If they were going to stay alive, they had to adjust to today’s digital consumer.

 Both moves, although extremely difficult at the time, ended up saving the business from financial ruin, and set a new course for what River Pools would eventually become.

 Despite the floundering economy of the post-recession years, River Pools experienced incredible growth.
 Their focus on internet marketing made the biggest waves for the company.
 With an intense goal of “creating the most educational fiberglass pool website in the world,” the company started getting more traffic, leads, and sales than ever before.

 People outside of the swimming pool arena started to take note of River Pools’ innovative approach as well.
 Pool & Spas News listed River Pools in the Top 50 Pool Builders in America for 2012, and in January 2013, the company was featured on the cover of the small business section of the New York Times.

 Now, with momentum on their side, and a singular office building in Warsaw, Virginia, River Pools had established the most trafficked swimming pool website in the world.

-Pool & Spa News listed them again as a Top 50 Pool Builder for 2018 and in the top 3 for customer service.
+Pool & Spa News listed them again as a Top 50 Pool Builder for 2020.
+They ranked 14th out of the top 50, a significant jump from 32 back in 2018.
+In addition, they were among the top 10 for training, websites and community service categories.
 New dealers are coming on weekly and the company can now truly serve pool shoppers throughout North America.

 Today, River Pools continues their vision that made everything possible: Be the best fiberglass pool manufacturer, installers, innovators, and educators in the world.